anurag-kqi/MI-7-systems/know_base/process/process.md

 Q13.
 How can you differential between code running in parent process and child process?

 Q14.
 How do I create 50 processes from a single process?
+Divyani:-
+- I create 50 processes from a single process using fork() function.
+- fork() is a system call function which can generate child process from parent process.
+- we have to create n-child processes from single parent process.

 Q15.
 How many processes can I create?
 Is there any limit as how many processes one can create?